 No Bible principle is more offensive to human nature, more opposed to human ways of thinking, than the Third Beatitude.
 Why is it so offensive?
 Because the world system teaches that self-assertion is good.
 Modern media and modern education encourage you to be pushy and aggressive in obtaining your rights, as well as in getting as much as you can whether or not you have a right to it.
-They say that the purpose of life is to actualize your potential, to magnify yourself, to make yourself as big and important as possible.
+They say that the purpose of life is to fulfill all your dreams, and one of your dreams should be to make yourself as big and important as possible.
 There is now a magazine called Self.
 Its premise is that by pampering and promoting self, you will find true happiness.
 The modern enthusiasm for self-love is evidence that we live in the Last Days.

 1 This know also, that in the last days perilous times shall come.

 2 For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy,

 People today no longer see meekness as a virtue, but as a vice.
 Meekness is weakness, so far as they are concerned.
 They look with contempt on many other Christian virtues as well, such as gentleness, chastity, and fidelity.
 They say,

 - we should not be gentle, but tough.